-The European Union (EU) will be launching their Sentinel 4 mission on a Eumetsat platform (MTG) in a GEO located over 0 degrees longitude in the 2017 timeframe.
-Present plans show a suite of UV, VIS and IR sounders similar to those proposed for GEO-CAPE except they will not have the sub-km spatial resolution needed for coastal ocean color.
+The European Union (EU) will be launching their Sentinel 4 mission on a Eumetsat platform (MTG) in a GEO located over 0 degrees longitude in the 2025 timeframe.
+Present plans show a UV, VIS, IR sounders similar to the those proposed for GEO-CAPE except will not have the high spatial resolution.
 China will launch their FY4 mission located over -105 degrees longitude where the O series may carry trace gas measurements in the 2020 timeframe.
-GEO-CAPE, combined with these two missions, could potentially observe nearly the entire globe and monitor long range transport of plumes in less than hourly intervals.
+GEO-CAPE with these two missions could potentially observe nearly the entire globe and monitor long range transport of plumes in less than hourly intervals.
 GEO missions measuring atmosphere composition and ocean color will also be highly complementary with LEO missions carrying similar instruments.

-The Sentinel 5 mission in LEO planned by the EU in the 2022 time frame will likely fly in a morning orbit carrying UV, VIS, and IR instruments for atmospheric composition much like Sentinel 4 and GEO-CAPE.
+The Sentinel 5 mission in LEO planned by EU in the 2022 time frame will likely fly in a morning orbit carrying UV, VIS, and IR instruments for atmospheric composition much like Sentinel 4 and GEO-CAPE.
 The NASA GACM, in LEO, will be much like Sentinel-5 and should be launched into an afternoon orbit.
 In addition to being complementary these two missions would provide excellent cross calibration and validation.

-For Ocean Color the EU will be launching the Sentinel 3 series in LEO starting in about 2012 with VIS and thermal IR sensors.
-Three missions will be launched in 2 year intervals into morning orbits which will minimize sea glint and cloud cover.
-JAXA is planning a Global Change Observation Mission (GCOM) series of three satellites starting in 2014.
+For Ocean Color the EU will be launching the Sentinel 3 series in LEO starting in about 2012 with VIS and thermal IR in.
+Three missions will be launched in 2 year centers into morning orbits which will minimize sea glint and cloud cover.
+JAXA is planning GCOM-C series of three satellites starting in 2014.
 GCOM-C will carry the second generation Global Imager (SGLI) which will have a 250 m spatial resolution (500 m for thermal infrared) and polarization/along-track slant view channels (red and near-infrared), which will improve coastal ocean, land, and aerosol observations.

 The first geostationary ocean color sensor will be the Korean Geostationary Ocean Color Imager (GOCI) to be launched on the Communication Ocean and Meteorological Satellite (COMS) in late 2009.
-GOCI is a filter wheel design imager with eight ocean color channels similar to the MODIS ocean channel set and a high SNR suitable for ocean imaging.
-It will sample the area around Korea at 300 m horizontal resolution.
+GOCI is filter wheel design imager with 8 ocean color channels similar to the MODIS ocean channel set and a high SNR suitable for ocean imaging.
+It will sample the area around Korea at 300 m GSD.
 GOCI will be an excellent first test to evaluate the feasibility and utility of ocean color imaging from GEO.

 For both atmospheric composition and ocean color, these missions will afford many opportunities for collaboration across international space agencies and the science and applications communities.
 These would include pre-launch calibrations, post launch validation, algorithm development, and data distribution.
-This collaboration will result in unprecedented data sets for climate and environmental research as well as application for societal benefits.
+This collaboration will result in unprecedented data sets for climate and environmental research as well application for societal benefits.